Go back to Blogs

 Joint Physical Custody

 Joint physical custody means that the child will live with each parent for a specified amount of time.
 The amount of time does not have to be equally divided for there to be joint custody.
-Sometimes, because of school, work or travel schedules, living arrangements can’t be even-steven.
+Sometimes, because of school, work or travel schedules, living arrangements can't be 50-50.

 The divorce decree will specify how physical custody and living arrangements will work.
 Most parents try to work out agreements between themselves, or with the help of an attorney or mediator.
 If they can’t come to a mutual decision, that’s when the court may be called in to resolve the issue.